alex-greff/java-space-invaders/README.md

 ### Playing the Game

 * Download and extract [SpaceInvadersAlexG.zip](SpaceInvadersAlexG.zip).
-* Run the jar file.
+* Run the jar file and enjoy.

 ### Opening the Project
 * This repository can be imported into an any Java supported IDE such as Eclipse or IntelliJ.